mabiesen/danny_tutorial_webscraping/README.md

 tutorial for webscraping

-## Python understanding you should have first
+## Python understanding needed to fully understand the scxripts

-There are a few structures in python you need to know to understand this tutorial
+There are a few structures in python you need to know to understand this tutorial.

+If you don't know them right away after reading through this page, don't worry!
+They'll make sense when you see these things used in the scripts.

 #### Lists/arrays.